Transfer Pricing in Nicaragua

 Concept and Regulation in Nicaragua

-Although Article 303 of this Law stated that its entry into force would be on January 1, 2016, due to the publication of Law No. 922, in December 2015, its entry into force was extended.
+Although Article 303 of this Law stated that its entry into force would be on January 1, 2016, due to the publication of Law No. 922 in December 2015, its entry into force was extended.

-Transfer Pricing and the Principle of Full Competition
+Transfer Pricing and the Arm’s Length Principle

 Application Scope of Transfer Pricing in Nicaragua

-Article 95 of the Law establishes the objective scope of Transfer Pricing application, which includes the following:
+Article 95 of the Law establishes the objective scope of the Transfer Pricing application, which includes the following:

 According to Article 94 of the Law, the following are considered related parties: